MigzRuiz/ip-address-tracker/README.md

 ### What I learned

 I learned a lot on this project.
 I've learned to build a react app from scratch.
 I've also reinforced my knowledge in JS and React JS.
+I had some issues with the leaflet js react because of their documentation.

 ### Continued development